Kostelec na Hané

 Kostelec na Hané (/cs/) is a town in Prostějov District in the Olomouc Region of the Czech Republic.
-It has about 2,800 inhabitants.
+It has about 2,900 inhabitants.
+The town proper is located on the Romže River in the Upper Morava Valley.

 Geography

 Kostelec na Hané is located about 5 km northwest of Prostějov and 15 km southwest of Olomouc.
 It lies mostly in the Upper Morava Valley.
 A small part of the municipal territory extends into the Zábřeh Highlands and includes the highest point of Kostelec na Hané at 362 m above sea level.
 The Romže River flows through the town.

 History

 The first written mention of Kostelec na Hané is in a deed of bishop Jindřich Zdík from 1141.
 In the 13th century, it was owned by Duke Nicholas I as a part of the Plumlov estate.
 He sold the estate to King John of Bohemia in 1311, who sold it to the Lords of Kravaře in 1325.
 The Lords of Kravaře held it to 1466.
 In 1466, the estate was acquired by marriage by Herald of Kunštát, and after his death in 1490 it was acquired by the Pernštejn family.
-In 1595, the estate passed into possession of the House of Liechtenstein, who held it until 1848.
+In 1595, the estate passed into possession of the Liechtenstein, who held it until the establishment of an independent municipality in 1848.